jaympatel481/VoiceAssistant/README.md

 When running it for the first time, allow the app to access your google account through the link that the program outputs.
 Use python3 VoiceAssistant.py to run in terminal.
+After running, say "hey mark" to activate it and either ask about your schedule for any day or write something in notepad.
+To do both, say "hey mark" again after one task and it will continue to listen without exitting.